-Lesley has worked in various animal fields including early working on a farm, an animal technician and Veterinary nursing.
+Lesley has worked in various animal fields including early working on a farm, an animal technician, and Veterinary nursing.
 She began her Zoo Keeping career at Notre Dame, a private Zoo in Mulgoa, N.S.W.
-Wanting to combine Veterinary Nursing with Zoo Keeping, she started at Taronga at the Veterinary and Quarantine Centre in 1989.
-After working with varied taxa in several departments she is currently a senior Carnivore keeper with a strong focus on Sun Bears and has worked with Sun Bears for over 20 years.
-Lesley has visited and/or volunteered at many conservation projects or centres in Alaska, South Africa, Free the Bears in Cambodia, Vietnam and Laos, The Bornean Sun Bear Conservation Centre and others throughout Southeast Asia.
+From there, she moved to Taronga at the Veterinary and Quarantine Centre in 1989 where she eventually became senior Carnivore keeper with a strong focus on Sun Bears.
+Lesley has visited and/or volunteered at many conservation projects around the world.
 She has been in contact with a wide and varied selection of people involved in conservation programmes and has been fund raising for many years to support rescued bears in S-E Asia.
 Lesley is passionate about Sun Bears and after visiting Sumatra for the first time in 2013, discovered that there needs to be a safe centre for displaced Sun Bears there.
 She is the Founder of the SSBT and since 2017 has been getting a great team of like-minded people in Australia, Indonesia and the UK who all want to help Sun Bears in Sumatra.
-She has a sound understanding of the difficulties that Sun Bears face in the wild throughout Southeast Asia and is working towards building a great Conservation and Rescue centre with the SSBT.

 Jon has worked in the private sector, public service, research, and not-for-profits for over 30 years.
 His early passion for the environment and animals resulted in a degree in Psychology and Animal Behavior from the University of California at Davis in the United States, where he trained as a primatologist.